 Q. How do you install LED recessed lighting?

-Many of today’s LED recessed lights are DIY-friendly and feature pre-labeled slots for inserting color-coded Romex wires.
+The best LED recessed lights are DIY-friendly and feature prelabeled slots for inserting color-coded Romex wires.
 However, working with electricity always presents some risks, so if you’re not familiar with wiring, hire an electrician.

 Q. How far should recessed lights be placed from kitchen cabinets?

-To fully illuminate countertop work areas, recessed LED lights should be installed an average of 14 to 16 inches out from the upper cabinets’ edge.
+To illuminate countertop work areas fully, recessed LED lights should be installed an average of 14 to 16 inches out from the upper cabinets’ edge.
 This offers the best angle of illumination.

-Q. Should I use 4 or 6 recessed lights?
+Q. Should I use 4-inch or 6-inch recessed lights?

-It all depends on the look you’re going for and the amount of illumination you want.
-Standard, 6-inch lights are the most common for whole-room lighting.
-If positioned closer together, 4-inch lights are also suitable for whole-room lighting and are well suited for accent and task lighting as well.
+Recessed lights come in two common diameters: 4-inch and 6-inch sizes.
+When choosing between the two, it all depends on the look you’re going for and the amount of illumination you want.
+Standard 6-inch lights are the most common for whole-room lighting.
+If positioned closer together, 4-inch lights are also suitable for whole-room lighting and are well suited for accent and task lighting.

 Q. Do you need an electrician to install recessed lighting?